-- Bank balances, due from related parties and other receivables for which credit risk (i.e., the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.
+Bank balances, and other receivables for which credit risk (i.e., the risk of default occurring over the expected life of the financial instrument) has not increased significantly since initial recognition.

 The Establishment has elected to measure loss allowances for trade receivables at an amount equal to lifetime expected credit losses.
 The Establishment applies a simplified approach in calculating expected credit losses.
 The Establishment does not track changes in credit risk, but instead recognises a loss allowance based on lifetime expected credit losses at each reporting date.
 The Establishment has established a provision matrix that is based on its historical credit loss experience, adjusted for forward-looking factors specific to the debtors and the economic environment.